brevzin/brevzin.github.io/_posts/2018-11-12-improve-spaceship.md

 };
 ```

-I have to list all my members, but with this fairly light-weight library helper (and CTAD extension by way of either the [P0960](https://wg21.link/p0960) or [P1021](https://wg21.link/p1021)), all I have to do is list my members, and this does the right thing without me having to manually compute the comparison category.
+I have to list all my members, but with this fairly light-weight library helper (and CTAD extension by way of either the [P0960](https://wg21.link/p0960) or [P1021](https://wg21.link/p1021)), but at least I only have to list them once and this does the right thing without me having to manually compute the comparison category.
 With the above implementation of `assume_strong`, I even get some nice forward compatibility:
 - when `Ordered` adds `<=>`{:.language-cpp}, I pick it up for free - `Aggr` will be optimal
 - if `Ordered` adds `<=>`{:.language-cpp} in a way that ends up _not_ being `strong_ordering`, I get a compile error.
 Also great!